helhindi/notejam/spring/README.md

 ```
   kubectl -n default get svc notejam-service -o jsonpath='{.status.loadBalancer.ingress[*].hostname}'
 ```
-Curl or visit the URL provided
+Visit or `curl` the URL or run `kubectl get pods` to check the underlying hosts.

 ---
 ###### To do: